 At the Institute of Photonic Sciences (ICFO), Barcelona, the Plasmon Nano-optics group has developed a thermal imaging technique that allows for temperature mapping around nano-sources of heat with spatial resolution of about 300 nm and temperature accuracy down to 0.1°C.1 Basically, the technique consists of surrounding the area of interest with a solution of appropriate fluorescent molecules and mapping the fluorescence polarization anisotropy (FPA).

 A direct measurement of Brownian dynamics

 The underlying physics of FPA are well established.
 Techniques related to fluorescence polarization anisotropy are already used, mostly in biology or polymer science, to probe the local viscosity of a fluid or to study molecular self-organization.
-When a population of randomly distributed molecules is illuminated by linearly polarized light, the subsequent fluorescence turns out to be only partially polarized.
+When a population of randomly distributed molecules is illuminated by linearly polarized light, the subsequent fluorescence turns out to be partially polarized.
 The depolarization comes from the random orientation of the fluorophores.
 When the molecules are free to move within a fluid, an additional depolarization effect can appear depending on how fast the molecules are rotating (due to Brownian motion) compared with the fluorescence lifetime.